lucianpls/mod_mrf/README.md

  Defaults to on if the MRF_ConfigurationFile is provided

+ **MRF_RegExp**

+ Required, only requests matching this pattern are handled.
+It can appear multiple times

  **MRF_Indirect On|Off**

  If set, this module will only respond to internal subrequests